Christian Schwarz-Schilling

-Christian Schwarz-Schilling (born 19 November 1930) is an Austrian-born German politician, entrepreneur, philanthropist and media and telecommunications innovator who served as High Representative for Bosnia and Herzegovina from 2006 to 2007.
+Christian Schwarz-Schilling (Note: /de/) (19 November 1930 – 6 April 2026) was a German politician, businessman, philanthropist, and media and telecommunications innovator.
+A member of the Bundestag from 1976 to 2002, he was Federal Minister of Post and Telecommunications from 1982 to 1992 and served as High Representative for Bosnia and Herzegovina from 2006 to 2007.

+Life and career

+Christian Schwarz-Schilling was born on 19 November 1930 in Innsbruck.
+His father was the composer Reinhard Schwarz-Schilling and his mother was Dusza von Hakrid (1904–1987), a concert pianist from Jarosław.
+The family moved to Feldafing, Bavaria, in 1935, where his schooling began.
+He learned to play piano and organ.
+He became aware of his mother's Jewish origins only after the death of his parents; a German civil servant had changed her name in 1938 under the Nazi regime.

+In 1950 he completed school with the Abitur at the Ernst-Moritz-Arndt Gymnasium in Berlin.
+He studied history and East Asian languages and culture at LMU Munich.
+In 1956, he achieved a Ph.D. for his thesis on Chinese History, Der Friede von Shan-Yüan 1005 n.
+Chr. und seine Auswirkungen auf die Beziehungen zwischen dem Chinesischen Reich und dem Liao-Reich der Kitan (The Peace of Shan Yuan 1005 AD, and Its Effects on the Relations Between the Chinese Empire and the Liao-Empire of Kitan).

 Professional career

-In 1950, Schwarz-Schilling got his Abitur at the Ernst-Moritz-Arndt Gymnasium in Berlin.
-He continued to study History and East Asian Languages and Culture at the Ludwig Maximilian University in Munich.
-In 1956 he was granted a Ph.D. for his thesis on Chinese History, "Der Friede von Shan-Yüan 1005 n.
-Chr. und seine Auswirkungen auf die Beziehungen zwischen dem Chinesischen Reich und dem Liao-Reich der Kitan" (The Peace of Shan Yuan 1005 AD, and its Effects on the Relations between the Chinese Empire and the Liao-Empire of Kitan).

-In 1957, he became manager of the battery manufacturer Accumulatorenfabrik Sonnenschein in Büdingen in Hesse, which he remained until 1982.
-1993-2002 he was CEO of Dr. Schwarz-Schilling & Partner GmbH, his own telecommunications consultancy in Büdingen.
+In 1957, Schwarz-Schilling became manager of the battery manufacturer Accumulatorenfabrik Sonnenschein in Büdingen in Hesse; his wife, Marie-Luise, inherited the company.
+He remained in office until 1982.
+From 1993 to 2002, he was CEO of Dr. Schwarz-Schilling & Partner GmbH, his own telecommunications consultancy in Büdingen.

 In 1971, he became a member of the Television Council of the ZDF, one of Germany's two public service TV stations, which he left in 1982.
-Between 1975 and 1983 he was chairman of the coordination council for Media Politics of the CDU/CSU.
+Between 1975 and 1983, he was chairman of the coordination council for Media Politics of the CDU/CSU.